Spectral Characteristics of the Microwave Emission by the Spin Hall Nano-Oscillator

-While the use of SHE opens possibilities for new device geometries, it also requires innovative approaches to signal generation taking advantage of magnetoresistance effects that do not necessarily require an additional magnetic layer.
-Development of active SHE devices also requires a better understanding of the effects of geometry on the dynamical characteristics of magnetic systems.
+While the use of SHE opens possibilities for new device geometries, it also requires new approaches to signal generation and a better understanding of the effects of geometry on the dynamical characteristics of magnetic systems.
 For instance, it has been demonstrated that magnetization oscillations cannot be induced by a uniform spin current applied to a micron-sized ferromagnetic disk because of the nonlinear damping~\cite{Demidov_SHE}.

 Auto-oscillation induced by SHE has been recently observed by micro-focus Brillouin light spectroscopy (BLS) in an in-plane point-contact geometry.
 By locally injecting a spin current into an extended magnetic film~\cite{Demidov_SHO}, radiative damping of the propagating spin-wave modes was enhanced, suppressing nonlinear processes and enabling auto-oscillation.
-These measurements demonstrated a route for achieving oscillations due to SHE, but did not show how these oscillations can be converted into microwave signals.
+Spatial mapping and spectroscopic analysis showed that the oscillation formed a non-propagating self-localized spin-wave soliton (a spin-wave "bullet") at a frequency below the linear spin-wave spectrum of the magnetic material, confirming the earlier theoretical prediction~\cite{slavinprl}.
+Ref.~\cite{Demidov_SHO} demonstrated a route for achieving oscillations due to SHE, but did not show how these oscillations can be converted into microwave signals.
 The spectroscopic resolution of BLS was also insufficient to determine the spectral properties of the oscillation.